hardope/DSA/README.md

 tuple_name = (1, 2, 3, 4, 5)

 ## Dictionary
-This is an unordered and mutable Python container that stores mappings of unique keys to values
+This is an unordered and mutable Python container that stores mappings of unique keys to element

 ### Attributes
 * Mutable: Can Be edited after initialization